-Be very careful with calcium supplements.
+Be very careful with calcium-only supplements.
 If calcium is to be absorbed effectively it must be combined with magnesium.
 They are actually a pigeon pair.
 And calcium alone can actually cause phosphorous levels to drop, which can contribute to osteoporosis.
-I personally use and recommend Calcium Orotate with Magnesium.
+I personally use and recommend Calcium & Magnesium Advanced 2:1 Orotate Blend.
 It has been well established that calcium supplements can work as preventative measures against bone loss and osteoporosis.
-While many forms of calcium supplement may aid in the prevention of this loss, Hans A. Nieper’s studies showed that calcium orotate gave the bones more usable calcium per milligram consumed.
+While many forms of calcium supplements may aid in the prevention of this loss, Hans A. Nieper’s studies showed that calcium orotate gave the bones more usable calcium per milligram consumed.
 Orotates are able to penetrate cell membranes which enable the effective delivery of the calcium ion to the inner-most layers of the cellular mitochondria and nucleus.
 Other forms of calcium supplements, such as calcium carbonates, citrates, gluconates, lactates, malates, and phosphates, are not capable to penetrate deep into the membranes.

 Research and Resources